starsigner/galaxia/README.md

 # galaxia

-Galaxia is an interactive, dystopian city version of the classic Space Invaders.
+Galaxia is an interactive, dystopian city game inspired by the classic Space Invaders.

 <br/>